SyberxSpace/Random_Resources/Fun_Facts/Language.md

 #### Spoken Language

 * Ye is pronounced "The".
-Y was used by typesetters to represent the þ symbol, called the “Thorn” (“þorn”) when printing on german made printing presses.
+Y was used by typesetters to represent the þ symbol, called the “Thorn” (“þorn”), on German made printing presses.
 This sound later was represented as “th” instead. [↗](https://www.youtube.com/watch?v=SVWvkZbhgAc)

 * When shown a picture of a spiky shape and a rounded shape and asked to name one “Kiki” and the other “Bouba” the vast majority of people, regardless of language, will call the former Kiki and the latter Bouba. [↗](https://www.youtube.com/watch?v=1TDIAObsqcs)